What is the Kit Swap?

 - The IPMS Treasurer requires all the sales sheets for accounting purposes and they will be passed to him for safe keeping once the Kit Swap Manager has ratified his accounts after the show

-- For each of your items, please attach a white sticky label (not yellow as they’re difficult to read in artificial light) to the end flap and write on it your IPMS number and the list number from the sales sheet that corresponds to the item – 1234/1, 1234/2, etc.
+- For each of your items, please attach a white sticky label to the end flap and write on it your IPMS number and the list number from the sales sheet that corresponds to the item – 1234/1, 1234/2, etc.

-- Please note that a Post-It note is not an acceptable label
+- Please note that your label needs to remain attached to your item, so a Post-It note is not up to the task

 - Next, write the item sale price on the same label and ensure that it’s the same sale price as on your sales sheet